awsdocs/amazon-ses-developer-guide/doc-source/faqs-enforcement.md

 You can use Amazon CloudWatch to create alarms that inform you when your bounce and complaint rates are too high\.
 Creating an alarm is a good way to receive an early warning of factors that could cause us to pause your account's ability to send email\.
 However, there are factors other than bounces and complaints that could cause us to pause your ability to send email\.
 For more information about creating alarms in CloudWatch, see [Creating reputation monitoring alarms using CloudWatch](reputationdashboard-cloudwatch-alarm.md)\.

-You can also use the [Deliverability Dashboard](reputation-dashboard-dg.md) to determine the current status of your account\.
-For example, if your account's ability to send email is currently paused, the **Account status** section of the Deliverability Dashboard displays a status of **SENDING PAUSE**\.
-If your account is able to send email normally, it displays a status of **HEALTHY**\.
+You can also use the [Deliverability dashboard](https://docs.aws.amazon.com/pinpoint/latest/userguide/channels-email-deliverability-dashboard.html) to determine the current status of your account\.
+For example, if your account's ability to send email is currently paused, the **Account status** section of the Deliverability dashboard displays a status of **Sending paused**\.
+If your account is able to send email normally, it displays a status of **Healthy**\.

 Finally, you can check the AWS Personal Health Dashboard \(PHD\) at [https://phd\.aws\.amazon\.com/](https://phd.aws.amazon.com/) to determine if your account's ability to send email is currently paused\.
 When we pause an account's ability to send email, we automatically add an **SES sending paused** event to the **Event log** section of the PHD\.
 The **SES sending paused** event always has a Status of **Closed**, regardless of whether or not the account's ability to send email is currently paused\.
 The event log also includes a copy of the email that we sent to the email address associated with your AWS account when the sending pause event occurred\.